Sawback angelshark: Appearance

 Their eyes are larger than their spiracle.
-The frontal cephalic membranes are lobed; external nasal flap fringed; spiracle with 13-14 pseudo branchial lamellae.
+The frontal cephalic membranes are lobed; external nasal flap fringed; spiracle with 13–14 pseudo branchial lamellae.
 Has concave between eye, eye spiracle distance <1.5 x eye length.
 They have between 19 and 24 teeth, the average of the species being 21 total teeth.
 Their pectoral fin base at is least half of their fin length.
 They have denticles on their back which are large-based, almost pyramidal, with a line of median spines.
 The lower belly of the shark has denticles only on outer edges of pectoral and pelvic fins Obtains large thorns atop its head in a row down its back.
 The colour of the angelshark is light brown mottled with dark brown, with white sports arranged on the head and some of the body.
 Obtains dark blotches on head, back, the fin bases and tail.
 The species contains no ocelli.

 Distribution and range

 The range of the sawback angelshark continues to decrease as their population declines.
 They range along the Eastern Atlantic in Senegal, Gambia, and Sierra Leone.
 They also inhabit the Southern Mediterranean coastline in Algeria to the eastern basin, and along the northern coast from Turkey possibly to Albania, although their presence is unknown further east.
-Its presence is unknown in Algeria, Sardinia, Malta, Libya, Egypt, Palestine, Lebanon, Syria, southern Cyprus, Crete, ad Western Mainland Greece.
+Its presence is unknown in Algeria, Sardinia, Malta, Libya, Egypt, Israel, Lebanon, Syria, southern Cyprus, Crete, and Western Mainland Greece.